Sony 12-24mm F4 Review | Ultra Wide Angle Lens for Sony a7 & a9

 All the following analysis has been conducted with SOOC (straight out of camera) RAW files.
 Do note that Sony cameras, as well as other manufacturers, apply a certain degree of correction to the raw files when it comes to distortions.

 Between 12mm and 16mm, the lens has a noticeable (and easy to correct) barrel distortion, while from 18mm to 24mm it switches to pincushion distortion.

 There is a certain amount of stretching at the extreme edges, especially when at 12mm.
 This is to be expected, but in general, the Sony 12-24mm handles the radial distortion very well.

-I haven’t notice any chromatic aberration when evaluating all the shots at 100%; definitely a great result!
+I haven’t noticed any chromatic aberration when evaluating all the shots at 100%; definitely a great result!

 At 12mm vignetting is noticeable, especially when wide open (1.8EV of light falloff).
 Things improve when stopping down the lens, with 1.2EV of light falloff at f/11.